 This is about half of what was recommended by the experts, but it was all we needed.
 (Caveat: our babe was born in spring, so we didn’t need warm-weather clothing like caps and pants and snowsuits.)

-We went all out and got all-organic Burts Bees for everything – they had a great selection of neutral colors, perfect for us since we weren’t finding out the sex ahead of time.
+We went all out and got all-organic cotton for everything, mostly Burt’s Bees where we could find it – they have a great selection of neutral colors, perfect for us since we weren’t finding out the sex ahead of time.
 Their onesies were awesome – especially the zippered sleepers (it won’t take long before you’re hella tired of neck-to-toe snaps… save yourself the trouble and go for zippered or crotch-snap-only onesies!).
 This mama has sensitive skin, and didn’t wanna risk Jack’s skin with harsh soap, so we washed his stuff in baby-friendly Dreft.